 (2) For all other utility providers, the Department of Consumer and Regulatory Affairs and any such complaint shall be forwarded to the Office of Administrative Hearings for adjudication.

-(h) A cable operator or telecommunications service provider shall offer customers with a payment plan under this section discounted basic service plan for the term of the payment plan.

-(i) During a period of time for which the Mayor has declared a public health emergency, a utility provider shall reconnect service to occupied residential property upon customer request and not charge a fee for this reconnection.
+(h) During a period of time for which the Mayor has declared a public health emergency, a utility provider regulated by the Public Service Commission shall reconnect service to occupied residential property upon customer request and not charge a fee for this reconnection.

-(j) For the purposes of this section, the term:
+(i) For the purposes of this section, the term:

 (1) “Cable operator” shall have the same meaning as provided in section 103(6) of the Cable Television Communications Act of 1981, effective October 9, 2002 (D.C.
 Law 14-193; D.C.
 Official Code § 34-1251.03(6)).